-The only 0% 21-month balance transfer offer used to be the Citi Simplicity Credit Card.
-Now, it offers 0% for 18 months on balance transfers and purchases is the Wells Fargo Reflect℠ Card.
+One of the best credit cards that offer 0% intro APR for 21 months on balance transfers and purchases is the Wells Fargo Reflect℠ Card.
 The card’s regular APR is 14.49% - 26.49% Variable.
 Having that much to pay off a balance transfer without interest can certainly help a lot of people pay off their debt.
 That being said, the Wells Fargo Reflect℠ Card balance transfers aren’t totally free.
 There’s a balance transfer fee which is 3% intro for 120 days, then up to 5% (min $5).
 This could end up being a lot of money if you’re transferring a big balance.

 Another good balance transfer credit card is the Citi® Diamond Preferred® Card, which offers an intro APR of 0% for 21 months on balance transfers with a balance transfer fee of 5% (min $5).
 This card’s regular APR is 15.24% - 25.24% (V).
 But there are several good balance transfer credit cards currently available on the market.

 The rule of thumb to keep in mind is that a balance transfer should make it cheaper overall to pay off a debt.
 For a zero-interest balance transfer deal, if the new card’s transfer fee is more expensive than the interest you would have paid on the old card in the same payoff timeframe, you shouldn’t bother doing the transfer.